skellis46/slipbox/knowledge that is localised and fleeting.md

 _thoughts & links:_

-- Harford here and McKeever in [[standpoint epistemology and particular knowledge]] both call on Hayek's thinking, and McKeever's thought is that such local understanding or knowledge is not so far from the concept of standpoint epistemology. [[st]]
+- Harford here and McKeever in [[standpoint epistemology and particular knowledge]] both call on Hayek's thinking, and McKeever's thought is that such local understanding or knowledge is not so far from the concept of standpoint epistemology.
 - the 1945 Hayek article is here: [en.wikipedia.org/wiki/The_Use_of_Knowledge_in_Society](https://en.wikipedia.org/wiki/The_Use_of_Knowledge_in_Society)

 ---